ERNI-Academy/starterkit-embedded-erni-yocto/README.md

-# About starterkit-embedded-erni-yocto
+# About starterkit-embedded-erni-yocto (AKA ideafix)

-The Erni Embedded Community have developed an embedded GNU/Linux distribution.
-It is a distribution intended to get started and learn everything about Yocto/poky.
-We would like to see your contributions in this distribution.
-With these contributions it will hopefully become a features-plenty distribution.
-We have called it **Ideafix**.
+The Erni Embedded Community has developed **Ideafix**, an embedded GNU/Linux distribution.
+It is intended to get started about _yocto/poky_, and learn as much as possible about it.
+We'd love to get your contributions so that it becomes a features-plenty distribution.

-Why?
+Why *Ideafix*?
 Because Ideafix is the most loyal Operative System of our Gaulish village aka _Erni Embedded Community_.

 <img src="https://residenciacaninaidefix.com/wp-content/uploads/2018/10/idefix.jpeg" width="150">